 I am bored, this man bores me.
 Everything about him just bores me to tears.
 He’s taking the fun out of this.
 Well, almost.
 I needn’t waste any more time here, he’s not going anywhere.
 He’ll shave, shower, eat and sleep until 7 or 8 this evening.
 It’s his pattern, his boring, boring pattern.
 I suppose I could wait around and listen to him quiz Dr. Looney with his usual flare, rife with a boring amount of sexual innuendo and vulgar banter, the gutter snipe.
 Is he really attracted to that egghead?
 I think that he is.
 Ah well, no accounting for taste I suppose.
 He’s worse than a schoolboy crushing on his cute homeroom teacher, pathetic!
 I could stay put and hear it all from where I am perched.
 He has no idea who, what, or where I am, he has no inkling that he is being watched.
 Ah but isn’t that the way with everyone?
 Nobody wants to think they are that exposed, but they are.
 Someone is always watching, always.

-Christian Scripture reminds those that pay attention to such things that one cannot serve two masters.
+Christian Scripture reminds those who pay attention to such things that one cannot serve two masters.
 It’s true.
 Mankind has been missing that point ever since the garden in Eden.
 And the All Mighty has been punishing them throughout the ages ever since.
 They still don’t get it, fools.
 I suppose I could lend a hand in this instance, couldn’t I?
 Ah, but there’d be no sport in it.
 As females go Judy Looney is far from the worst of the lot.
 But Whitey is such a rube, and she is becoming a bit of a distraction.
-I need him to focus right about now and haven’t the patience for any detours.
-Judy’s served our purpose, we don’t need her anymore.
-It’s an opportunity to lend a hand to the man upstairs.
+I need him to focus right about now and haven’t the patience for any unwanted detours.
+Judy has served our purpose, we don’t need her anymore.
+I'll consider this an opportunity to lend a hand to the man upstairs

 “May I,” he added, taking their coats while they toweled off.
 He pointed at their shoes and then at the racks next to the door.
 They picked up on his message without a word spoken and stooped to remove their shoes placing them with the others.